-First off, is it pronounced ‘Innoledy’ or ‘Innoledy’?
+First off, is this gouging machine pronounced ‘Innoledy’ or ‘Innoledy’?
 I was told it was pronounced ‘Innoledy’.
 Hope that helps!

 This post and video will give you instructions on gouging cane with an Innoledy gouging machine.
 There are many different parts, and I’ve seen people assemble it differently.
 Just reading the directions can be daunting because it is one of those things where it is much easier to see how to assemble the machine than it is to read about it.
 The video below will show you how to set up the machine and how to gouge cane with it, but read all the information below for some additional tips and strategies.